-On the MedXpress medical certification form (also called FAA Form 8500-8), question 18.y asks this:
+On the MedXpress medical certification form (also called FAA Form 8500-8), question 18.y asks:

-Some pilots answer yes only for physical disabilities.
-That is NOT CORRECT.
+Some pilots answer yes only for medical or physical disabilities.
+That’s incorrect.

-A service-connected disability, whether for PTSD, Chronic Adjustment Disorder, Depression, Anxiety, or any other mental health condition requires an answer of “Yes” to question 18.y.
+A service-connected disability, whether for PTSD, Chronic Adjustment Disorder, Depression, Anxiety, or any other mental health or medical condition requires an answer of YES to question 18.y.

 Answering question 18.y “Yes” will not bar you from flying.

 Answering yes may not even require you to have a psychiatric evaluation, but you can anticipate that the FAA will ask for more information about your case and application.

 - A service-connected disability is an ADMINISTRATIVE DECISION about past symptoms that occurred because of, or during, military service.